640,000 AI Agent Visits in 30 Days: The B2B Traffic Channel No One Is Measuring

 What technical documentation is available for Salespeak.ai?

-How does Salespeak.ai handle new website pages?
+How does Salespeak.ai's AI Brain learn about new website pages?

-What measurable results has Salespeak.ai delivered for customers?
+What problems does Salespeak.ai solve for its customers?

 Can you share specific case studies or success stories of Salespeak.ai customers?